LattePandaTeam/Docs/docs/content/iota_edition/get_started.md

 - Apply an even layer of thermal paste directly onto the CPU surface.
 - Remove the protective film from the thermal pad on the back of the fan assembly.
-- Mount the fan onto the back of the board and secure it using the provided screws.
+- Mount the fan onto the back of the board and secure it using the provided screws and standoffs.

     ![LattePanda Iota Fan Installation](../../assets/images/LattePanda Iota/cooling_fan.webp){: style="width:400px; height:auto;"}

 !!!
 Tip
-    For optimal thermal performance, we recommend using high-quality thermal paste and ensuring full contact between the fan and CPU.
+    For optimal thermal performance, we recommend using high-quality thermal paste and ensuring full contact between the fan and CPU.<br><br>
+    The fan comes with two lengths of standoffs.<br>
+    - 10mm short standoffs are for when the fan faces down and the board faces up.<br>
+    - 18mm long standoffs are for when the fan faces up and the board faces down.

-#### Step 2: Install an M.2 Wi-Fi Module
+#### Step 2: Install an M.2 Wi-Fi Module(Optional)

+- Connect the antennas to the M.2 2230 Wi-Fi/Bluetooth module.
+(Typically, two dual-band antennas with IPEX4 connectors.)

-- Insert a compatible M.2 2230 Wi-Fi/Bluetooth module into the M.2 slot.
+- Insert a compatible M.2 2230 Wi-Fi/Bluetooth module into the M.2 E-key slot.

 - Secure the module with the mounting screw.
-- Connect the antenna(s) if applicable.

     ![LattePanda Iota Wi-Fi Module Installation](../../assets/images/LattePanda Iota/wifi_module.webp){: style="width:400px; height:auto;"}